Great Horned Owl

 Deer mice are grayish to reddish brown with white belly.
 It makes its home outdoors in hollow tree logs.
 They are nocturnal animals, but they come out to feed at evening and minutes before dawn.
 Deer mice do not run.
 They just leap at the speed of 8 feet per second.

 A mole is well-adapted for its burrowing lifestyle.
 Its massive hands, short limbs, and sharp claws enable it to burrow through the ground with relative ease.
-Their bodies are cylindrical, or tube-shaped, and they generally have short tails.
 The head is flat and pointed, and the nose is long and pig like.
-They primarily hunt and feed on earthworms
+They primarily hunt and feed on earthworms.

 Raccoons live in woodland areas close to water, but they can also live near farms and even in cities.
 Because they’re so smart, they can adapt to different areas.
 They can live for 12 to 16 years.
 They are known to wash their food before eating it.